 What Can This Handbook Help Filmmakers Do?

-This Handbook also contains downloadable resources and checklists, sourced from the best organisations working in this area, for filmmakers and their team working in the field to use and revisit at different stages in a production.
+This Handbook also contains downloadable resources and checklists, sourced from the best organisations working in this area, for filmmakers and their teams working in the field to use and revisit at different stages of production.

-It is best practice to assume that any written paperwork attached to a project could be used in evidence again it.
-If a court case is brought against a film, such paperwork may be deemed discoverable evidence and have to be shared with the other side (this also applies to proposals, emails, notebooks, sizzle/ development reels and rushes).
+It is best practice to assume that any written paperwork attached to a project could be used in evidence against it.
+If a court case is brought against a film, such paperwork may be deemed discoverable evidence and have to be shared with the other side (this also applies to proposals, emails and other correspondence, notebooks, sizzle/ development reels and rushes).
 Discoverable material can be used to substantiate that a film project was not conducted in a fair and balanced way if the language used in any of these places is loose and prejudicial.
 Stick to neutral, factual and non-pejorative language.

 Atul Gawande, a surgeon who pioneered new safety procedures in operating theatres (and wrote the Checklist Manifesto about risk reduction), makes a distinction between errors of ignorance (mistakes we make because we don't know enough), and errors of ineptitude (mistakes we made because we don't make proper use of what we know).